uio-bmi/immuneML/docs/source/quickstart.rst

 =================

 The goal of the analysis is to predict whether an individual has a disease or not (i.e. to predict the immune state of an individual).
+In this case, the goal is to predict whether an individual has celiac disease or not.
 This prediction will be made based on the machine learning analysis of the immune repertoire of a person.
 The person's immune repertoire consists of all immune receptor sequences in the individual, some of which are specific for the disease in question.